-Policy EV-2: Provide markers and interpretive information at historic sites.
+Provide markers and interpretive information at historic sites in the neighborhood.

 Providing markers and interpretive boards enables the community to have a link with the history of the area.
-Attention should be given to celebrating the neighborhood's history in an inclusive way, including helping residents and visitors understand the history of the people who lived in the area before the early pioneer settlers.
+Attention should be given to celebrating the neighborhood's history in an inclusive way, including helping residents and visitors the community understand the history of the people who lived in the area before the early pioneer settlers.